altunixon/wips/lns/altina_ln/ASP-135-Chapter_5_The_Port_City_in_the_Southwest.md

 "The fault doesn’t lie with you.
 Or rather, it is the right decision to leave that chaotic kingdom.
 If you fell into the hands of the Margaret faction or the anti-monarchy faction, you would be dead."<br/>
 "Uggh…"<br/>
 Elise showed a pained expression.<br/>
-Regis asked:
+Regis asked:<br/>
 "… Can you send a ship towards the High Britannia kingdom?"<br/>
 "Yes.
 Diplomatically speaking, the two nations are still at war so commuting directly is banned.
 But the shipping route through a third country has been restored."<br/>
 "… Is the Hispania Empire the third country?"<br/>
 "That’s the shortest route."<br/>
 "… You have to do it fast."<br/>
-Eleanor narrowed her eyes when he heard what Regis said:
+Eleanor narrowed her eyes when he heard what Regis said:<br/>
 "The next target is Hispania?"<br/>
 "… Yes."<br/>
 "That is a troubling country, but they are also an important trade partner.
 Doesn’t the Emperor know that?"<br/>